eochoa5/SmartShippingService/README.md

-A website for the fictitious shipping company Smart Shipping Service.
-CS 4222 project.
+A website for the fictitious shipping company Smart Shipping Service for the Advance Database class project.